vbuyakov/espMultiChannelSwitcher/README.md

 and set parameters inside it

-I used it with [HTTP-SWITCH](https://github.com/Supereg/homebridge-http-switch#readme) And [Notifications servrer](https://github.com/Supereg/homebridge-http-notification-server)
+I used it with homebrige plugins [HTTP-SWITCH](https://github.com/Supereg/homebridge-http-switch#readme) And [Notifications servrer](https://github.com/Supereg/homebridge-http-notification-server)

-In the folder `homebridge-configs` you can fin examples of configuration
+In the folder `homebridge-configs` you can fin examples of configuration for these homebridge plugins.

 Also your can connect buttons or remote control to switch channels w/o wifi access.
 Buttons should be connect to ground.
 Pins are configurable.